easingthemes/logdc/README.md

 # logdc
-Simple console log for NodeJs with colors and datestamp.
+Simple console log for NodeJs with colors and timestamp.
 0 dependencies.